Trebouzul/gite-glaise/README.md

          |- _data.json        <-- items metadata goes here
          |- _layout.jade      <-- items layout, extending base layout & composed with jade blocks
          |- index.jade        <-- base /items file.
 You land here if url is "/items"
-         |- item-one.jade     <-- should have at least one .html,  .jade, .md or .ejs file.
+         |- item-one.jade     <-- should have at least one .html,  .jade, .md or .ejs file. -->
+   +- vendor/                 <-- third party libs
 ```
 Files and folders beginning with underscores won't be read